omraj00/FastAPI/README.md

 # FastAPI Multi-Tenant Blog Tracker

 A FastAPI project with multi-tenancy support that tracks page views on a blog website.
 The system captures and stores identity ID from cookies, page URL, and session ID whenever a page is loaded.
+A background worker powered by Celery handles the actual logging of pageviews to reduce load on the main application.

 ## Features

 - Multi-tenant architecture
 - Blog page template
-- JavaScript tracking of page load events
+- JavaScript-based page view tracking
-- Data storage for analytics
+- Background processing with Celery
+- SQLite database with SQLAlchemy
 - RESTful API endpoints

 ## Project Structure